DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-09-30-managing-payments-in-support.md

 ### Giving support users the ability to add notes to a claim

 Support users sometimes need to talk to schools and accredited providers to ensure the ESFA correctly pays claims.
 In these situations, support users will need to use Zendesk.
-However, this leads to a disconnect between what is seen in the service and what is captured in Zendesk.
+However, this leads to a disconnect between what they see in the service and what they see in Zendesk.

 In user research, we found that support users may need to add a private note in the service so other support users can understand the status of a claim.